dannyc-dev/Building-the-ROP-Chain/README.md

 We now have everything we need to store bin/sh into our RDI register.
 The gadgets we will use to store bin/sh in RDI are:

+    POP RDI ; or byte ptr [RAX + 0x39], cl ; ret
     POP RAX ; ret
-    POP RDI ; or byte ptr [RAX + 0x39], cl ; ret
     MOV qword ptr [RDI], RAX ; ret

-We have to remember to set RAX to a valid address before we use the second gadget or else we segfault (because the second instruction) and terminate our bin/sh with a null byte (to terminate our string).
+Two things to remember here: First, we have set RAX to a valid address before we use the first gadget or else we segfault (because the second instruction) and second, we have to terminate our bin/sh with a null byte to terminate our string.

+To summarize what we're doing here, we set RAX to a valid address (our .bss address) then POP our .bss address into RDI and POP '/bin/sh\x00' into RAX.
+Finally we can MOV our RAX ('/bin/sh\x00') into our RDI (.bss address).

 Our exploit now looks like this:

 ![alt text](screenshot/rop10.png)

-Let's clear our RSI and RDX registers now (set the registers to zero).
+Now that our RDI points to /bin/sh, let's clear our RSI and RDX registers (set the registers to zero).
 We can use the same gadgets we described above:

     POP RAX; ret
     POP RDI; ret